 It is imperative that institutions take reports of sexual abuse and misconduct very seriously.
 Many adults are considered to be “mandatory reporters,” which means that they must report abuse to law enforcement authorities upon learning of it.
 To learn more about mandatory reporting laws, visit our child molestation laws page.

 Finally, parents should feel comfortable contacting the adults who come into contact with their children.
 Parents should be provided with contact information for their children’s teachers and school administrators.
 Similarly, parents should know how to reach athletic coaches, tutors, church leaders, and any other adults who provide services for their children.
 Responsible institutions maintain open lines of communication with parents and promptly respond to their questions, concerns, and complaints.

 Adults who interact with children should be aware of the risk factors and warning signs of sexual abuse.
 Here are some things that you can do to help prevent molestation:

-If you believe your child is being abused, call Estey & Bomberger, LLP for a free consultation.
+If you believe your child is being abused, call Estey & Bomberger, LLP and our experienced child molestation victims attorneys for a free consultation.
 We will help in any way we can.

 Call us today for a free and confidential consultation and find out how we can help.
 We are committed to helping you in any way possible.
 If you have been the victim of institutional child molestation/sex abuse, we are ready to stand by your side and fight for you.